oozd/oozd/README.md

 ### Hi there,

-I'm a Vue.JS developer working for [Toolio.](https://www.toolio.com/).
+I'm a full stack developer working for [Toolio.](https://www.toolio.com/).